 College of Medical, Veterinary and Life Sciences Chief Operating Officer

-As Chief Operating Officer and Director of Professional Services, Dr Carol Clugston works in partnership with the Vice-Principal & Head of College, Professor Dame Anna Dominiczak, in strategic planning, budgeting and implementation of complex multi-partner strategic projects.
+As Chief Operating Officer and Director of Professional Services, Dr Carol Clugston is involved in strategic planning, budgeting and the implementation of complex multi-partner strategic projects.

 As Director of Professional Services, Carol also has responsibility for all professional services and operational functions within the College, including academic and research support services, human resources, IT, and Facilities.
 This includes managerial responsibility for all the professional, administrative and support staff in the College's three Schools and seven Research Institutes.

 Carols is a Lay Advisor of the Royal College of Physicians of Edinburgh, providing a high-level non-medical perspective on all aspects of College policy across the UK and internationally.

 Carol has recently been awarded a prestigious Lord Provost's Award from the City of Glasgow in the category of health, in recognition of the major role she has had at the new Queen Elizabeth University Hospital (QEUH).